Updated: Mar 19

 I love working with silver clay.
-It is an incredibly versatile form of silver to use as it can be moulded, textured and carved in the same way as any other clay.
+It is an incredibly versatile form of silver to use to make jewellery as it can be moulded, textured and carved in the same way as any other clay.
 It's also able to be formed into pastes, sheets and used in syringes.
-Once formed and dried, the pieces can then be fired until the clay binder burns away and the particles of silver sinter together.
+Once formed and dried, the pieces can then be fired until the clay binder burns away and the particles of silver sinter together to form the silver jewellery.
 In this way silver clay produces real silver jewellery - jewellery which can be hallmarked according to its fineness - sterling (92.5%) or fine (99.9%) silver.

 "I particularly love the fact that the silver in silver clay is reclaimed silver"